 The man paused as if he could scarcely believe what was happening and I had to rest my hand on the wall to keep myself from fainting.
 At school, they once talked about what might happen if a comet ever hit Earth, how it would explode with more power than an atomic bomb and there would be so much dust that there would be no sunlight for months on end.
 Soon, without the sun, all higher forms of life would die.

-Then, the grim announcement continued.
-"A Space Ark is being prepared to take breeding pairs of all known species of Pokemon into space to insure their long-term survival.
+Then, the announcement continued.
+"A Space Ark is being prepared to take breeding pairs of all known species of Pokemon into space to ensure their long-term survival.
 In addition, a randomly selected group of humans will also be chosen to accompany them.
-Those people will be informed via email . . ."
+Those chosen will be informed of their selection via email . . ."

-I switched the radio off at that point and went up to my room, still barely abel to believe that everything I had known would be destroyed in just three months.
-I had no real expectation of being one of those chosen to leave - surely, I thought, that would be scientists and other "essential people", not some fifteen-year-old schoolgirl.
+I switched the radio off at that point and went up to my room, still barely able to believe that everything I had known would be destroyed in just three months.
+I had no real expectation of being one of those chosen to leave.
+Surely, I thought, that would be scientists and other "essential people", not some fifteen-year-old schoolgirl.

-When I told my parents, they were clearly very distressed at the thought of sending me into the unknown.
-But they had to agree that it was best for all of us if I took this chance - at least it would be better than sitting on Earth and waiting for the comet to strike.
+When I told my parents, they were distraught at the thought of sending me into the unknown.
+But they had to agree that it was best for all of us if I took this chance; at least it would be better than sitting on Earth and waiting for the comet to strike.

 "That's nice, dear."

 "Mum!
 You're not listening to me!"